iannjari/iprs/README.md

 - Postman - recent version that can handle gRPC server reflection and GraphQL introspection
 - MongoDB running natively or on a virtualisation platform like Docker
 - Docker
+- minikube - if running this in a Kubernetes cluster is desired

 ### docker